pandallel/quilt/docs/src/features/materials/material.md

 1. **Discovers it** in your folder
 2. **Registers it** in its internal system
-3. **Tries to split it** into meaningful chunks [planned]
+3. **Processes it** into Swatches [planned]
-4. **Makes it ready** for deeper processing [planned]
-5. **Keeps track** of changes if the file gets updated later [planned]
+4. **Tracks changes** if the file gets updated later [planned]

-You'll always have a clear view of what was picked up, what wasn't, and why.
+You'll always have a clear view of what was picked up, what was successfully processed into Swatches, and what had issues.

 ## Features

 ### Automatic Discovery

-Quilt automatically finds and processes your materials:
+Quilt automatically finds and tracks your materials:

 - Scans directories you specify
 - Picks up new files as they're added